orsonteodoro/gcf2/README.md

 missing symbols and CFI violations.
 Find the error by doing a search on "error:" or "symbol:".

-`dmesg` could also be used to find segfaults that may be indirectly related to CFI flags.
+`dmesg` could also be used to find segfaults that may be related to CFI flags.
 The direct package of some segfaults may not be the actual cause.
 Using `ldd <lib_path or exe_path>` or the ebuilds themselves can be used to traverse the dependency tree.

 #### Package issues